Manual for the Undergraduate Curriculum Committee

 2.4 The Jurisdiction of the Undergraduate Curriculum Committee

-The Undergraduate Curriculum Committee is responsible for approving undergraduate curricula, including program requirements, program retention requirements, addition of new courses, course descriptions, course credits, and honors programs - but not grade index requirements for graduation, nor most administrative arrangements.
-The responsibility of the Undergraduate Curriculum Committee is generally exercised by acting on proposals sent to the Committee.
+The UCC is responsible for approving undergraduate curricula, including program requirements, program retention requirements, addition of new courses, course descriptions, course credits, and honors programs - but not grade index requirements for graduation, nor most administrative arrangements.
+The responsibility of the UCC is generally exercised by acting on proposals sent to the Committee.

 The Committee also has responsibility for initiating study of new curricula or changes in curricula and for considering suggestions for curriculum development.
 In some cases, initiative may come from the Committee on the Mission and Goals of the College.

-Note: Implementation of Undergraduate Curriculum Committee decisions is subject to action by the Vice President for Academic Affairs and the President of the College.
+Note: Implementation of UCC decisions is subject to action by the Provost/Vice President and the President of the College.

-The Undergraduate Curriculum Committee is established by a By-Law of the Council of Rhode Island College but most actions of the Committee do not require reference to the Council.
+The UCC is established by a By-Law of the Council of Rhode Island College but most actions of the Committee do not require reference to the Council.

-The number of credits each student receives for a course is specified by Undergraduate Curriculum Committee action.
+The number of credits each student receives for a course is specified by UCC action.
 Faculty load credits for instruction are determined in accordance with the collective bargaining contract.
-The grading system to be used for a course is determined by the specific department subject to the approval of the Undergraduate Curriculum Committee.
+The grading system to be used for a course is determined by the specific department subject to the approval of the UCC.

-The Undergraduate Curriculum Committee sets curriculum requirements and general policies.
+The UCC sets curriculum requirements and general policies.
 The Academic Standing Committee has jurisdiction over requests by individual students for exceptions in individual cases because of special circumstances.

 The Committee on Student-Designed Majors has authority to approve ad hoc designs of majors for individual students.
-The Committee should establish criteria and procedures for the development of individually designed majors and will submit an annual report of their activity each May to the Undergraduate Curriculum Committee.
+The Committee should establish criteria and procedures for the development of individually designed majors and will submit an annual report of their activity each May to the UCC.

 The Writing Board is charged with the responsibility "to coordinate writing across the curriculum (in an advisory capacity and as a forum for discussion of writing issues)."
-Each January, the Board, in conjunction with the Vice President of Academic Affairs, sponsors a faculty workshop that explores issues of teaching and writing.
-(Approved 4/15/2011)
+The Board offers professional development on matters of writing and pedagogy and administers the college’s Writing in the Disciplines program.

 2.5.1 The Committee on Student-Designed Majors